findtime.io

 findtime.io now has a production time intelligence surface for apps and agents.
 The goal is not thin parity with legacy time APIs.
 The goal is better ambiguity handling, better DST truth, and better cross-timezone workflow intelligence.

 You can use this surface from your app backend, internal tools, or MCP clients.
-Start with /time/snapshot first, then drop down to narrower endpoints only when you want tighter control.
+Start with /time/answer for raw user prompts, or /time/snapshot when you already know the locations and want packaged time data.

 Built on a global location dataset with 62,179 cities, plus country and timezone coverage tuned for accurate resolution, DST handling, and cross-timezone workflows.